vattenbagarna/Backend/API_DOC.md

 ```
 /proj/insert
 ```
 The `access` value is an Array with a number of JSON objects in it.
-The JSON object should have `name` and `permission` as values.
+The JSON object should have `userID` and `permission` as values.
 The `default` value is a JSON object and can have any values.